 Consider the lighting in the room you’ll be taking photographs in.
 Is there enough light?
 Will you need a flash?
 Are backgrounds cluttered and distracting?

-If you are going away for Christmas – DON’T FORGET to pack the camera kit and battery charger.
+If you are going away for Christmas – DON’T FORGET to pack the camera kit and battery charger – you’d be surprised!

 Capture the preparation stages

-Opening presents and Christmas dinner are probably the shots that you will plan to take but don’t forget that there are other photographic opportunities:
+Opening presents and Christmas dinner are probably the main shots you will plan to take but don’t forget that there are other photographic opportunities:

 - Putting up decorations